vringar/ASPFuzz/fuzzer/amd_sp/bins/README.md

 UEFI images can be gathered from the vendors websites.
 Often these come as .CAP files.
-Too generate .ROM files the first x bytes have to be removed to exactely reach 16 MiB.
+To generate .ROM files the first x bytes have to be removed to exactely reach 16 MiB.